extend-luogu/extend-luogu/README.md

 [Chinese Guide](https://www.luogu.com.cn/paste/fnln7ze9)

+1. (recommended) Visit [GitHub Raw](https://github.com/optimize-2/extend-luogu/raw/main/extend-luogu.user.js) to directly install/update your local script by [TamperMonkey](https://www.tampermonkey.net/).

-Copy `extend-luogu.user.js` into Tampermonkey's `Create a new script` page, and save it.
+2. Copy `extend-luogu.user.js` into Tampermonkey's `Create a new script` page, and save it.

   _Make sure to copy the code **completely**._

-You will be automatically notified when there's a update.
+3. You will be automatically notified when there's a update. (since `VER 4.4`)

 ## Contribution